cyberark/conjur-authn-k8s-client/CONTRIBUTING.md

 To run a sample deployment of the Helm charts located in `/helm`, run `./bin/test-workflow`.
 This will download and run the `conjur-oss-helm-chart` project example, then consecutively install the `helm/conjur-config-cluster-prep`, `helm/conjur-config-namespace-prep`, and `helm/conjur-app-deploy` charts, in that order.

+#### Demo Workflow JWT

+You can create demo cluster of to check JWT sidecars on K8S.
+Please be aware this is now only for local kind cluster and not part of the pipleline because it requires open of K8S API for unauthenticated users.
+These are two options to run it.

+1. Test conjur-authn-k8s-client as sidecar container

+   `./bin/test-workflow/start  -a summon-sidecar-jwt --jwt`

+2. Test secrets provider as init container :

+   `./bin/test-workflow/start  -a secrets-provider-init-jwt --jwt`

+Flags explanation :

+* -n Can be added for remaing the environment after script finished
+* -a Is for stating the app flow name
+* --jwt To enable jwt needed configurations to the cluster:
+  * Install K8S ca in Conjur so it will be able to fetch jwks from K8S API
+  * Open K8S JWKS API for unauthenticated user

+You can use the kubectl edit command to edit the images in the deployment and replacing them with you develop and debug images for development porpuses.
+And fill free to play with the policy and the application K8S manifests to check convinently things on the sidecars.

 ## Releases